SysKitTeam/docs-point/reporting/external-sharing-reports.md

 After clicking the **Externally Shared Content** report tile, a selection step opens where you can:
 * **Use the top filter** to show only a specific type of workspace.
-* **Select one or multiple workspaces** (sites, Microsoft Teams, Microsoft 365 Groups or OneDrive) for which the report should be generated.
+* **Select one or multiple workspaces** (sites, Microsoft Teams, Microsoft 365 Groups, OneDrive, or shared channels) for which the report should be generated.
 * **Use the search option** for any specific site inquiries.
 * **Choose the content level to be shown** once prompted.
   * The option to select between the following options will appear: